kuzutsu/tsuzuku/README.md

 **Workaround:** Tapping on search (on mobile) or resizing the window (on desktop)

 ## Notes
-* Notes placeholder text in the preview is from the *Nani the Fuck?* copypasta
 * Scores and statuses are at random while the tracking feature of Tsuzuku is in development